 - prove that they have health insurance covering all risks against which nationals of the member state concerned are normally covered, for periods when they do not have insurance coverage related to or under the employment contract.

-In addition to the above requirements, the amount of gross annual remuneration must not be less than the remuneration threshold set and published for this purpose by the relevant member state.
+In addition to the above requirements, the directive sets that the amount of gross annual remuneration must not be less than the remuneration threshold set and published for this purpose by the relevant member state.

 This remuneration shall be set by the Member State concerned, after consultation with the social partners in accordance with national practices, and shall be at least 1.0 times, but not more than 1.6 times, the average gross annual remuneration in the Member State concerned.